KiritiAryal/assistive-cane/README.md

-For future me, to understand how we went through to accomplish our goal:
+For future me, to understand how we went by to accomplish our goal:

 ROS Nodes and Communication: